 4) Residual risk evaluation – Residual risk evaluation is done after all controls are in place and effective.
 A file is maintained with the risk management register after all risks have been properly controlled, and records are maintained.
 Any change may require reevaluation of overall residual risks.

 5) Risk management report – Just as management reviews are planned for the Quality Management System, likewise, such reviews should be planned for the risk management system.
 Before a medical device enters the commercial market, a review should be conducted.
 Based on the review, a risk management report is prepared.
-The report should include the results of the review and be incorporated into the risk management file.
+The report should include the results of the review and be incorporated into the risk management file as mentioned ISO 14971.

-6) Information from production and post-production – A system for monitoring the performance of the medical device should be developed, established, and maintained.
+6) Information from production and post-production – A system for monitoring the performance of the medical device should be developed, established, and maintained as mentioned in ISO 14971.
 The results should be recorded in the risk management file.
 Information that comes from production includes any defects or failures in clinical trials, and results of post-production include any customer complaints or product failures that may increase the risk (because of increased likelihood of occurrence).

 With the help of a risk management system based on ISO 13485 and ISO 14971, each phase of a risk management cycle is documented comprehensively to demonstrate the manufacturer’s commitment to controlling risk in the life of the medical device.
-A strong risk management system also provides significant value by helping with the development, manufacture, and delivery of new medical devices.
+A strong risk management system as per ISO 14971 also provides significant value by helping with the development, manufacture, and delivery of new medical devices.
 Devices under development are subject to higher levels of scrutiny.
-Also, a risk management system helps with documenting modifications to ensure product safety, functionality, and usability.
+Also, ISO 14971 risk management system helps with documenting modifications to ensure product safety, functionality, and usability.

 At Maven, we have a team of Experts in product knowledge as well as Standard compliance.
-We can tailor your Risk management report according to your product requirements.
+We can tailor your Risk management report as per ISO 14971 according to your product requirements.

 Call us for assistance.